 “Through this amazing membership, The Bahamas has established a firm footing on the international stage, demonstrating to the world that we are indeed more than just sun, sand and sea.
 It is our hope that this new government will now recognize and fully embrace this UNESCO designation and utilize it as a development engine for the country for the benefit of all.”

 CN Vice President Patricia Glinton Meicholas added: “Although our group comprises just a few core persons, Creative Nassau is totally committed to building and developing our country through its people who are our most precious resource.
 Much work needs to be done here at home but we can achieve so much more if we commit to forming strategic international partnerships in order to pool resources, share ideas and collaborate to advance the creative agenda.
 We sincerely thank all of those persons and entities who have linked with us, recognizing the power of creativity to transform lives.
 Our ‘true true’ stories must be told with accuracy and pride to ensure the sustainability of our rich Bahamian history and heritage.
-This is what makes us so special must be preserved for generations to come.”
+This is what makes us so special and it must be preserved for generations to come.”